Resident Camps Frequently Asked QuestionsExpand All

 What are the pick up and drop off procedures for campers flying in and out of Tampa International Airport?

 Make sure the Travel Information Form is completed on your CampDoc.com profile prior to start of camp!
-For campers flying into and out of Tampa International Airport, camp staff will meet arriving campers at the tram gate in the Main Terminal.
-We will send a nametag sticker.
-Please instruct your camper to wear this nametag upon arriving at the airport so camp counselors can quickly identify your child for pick-up.
-Camp staff will be wearing Busch Gardens Camp apparel (polo shirt or camp T-shirt, khaki shorts).
+ALL campers fly into and out of Tampa International Airport.
+Camp staff will meet arriving campers at the tram gate in the Main Terminal.
+Please instruct your camper to look for Camp Staff wearing Busch Gardens Camp apparel (a blue polo shirt or camp T-shirt, khaki shorts) and carrying a sign with your camper’s name.
+If for some reason Camp Staff are not immediately identified, please call the dormitory @ 813-987-5172 for assistance.
 At departure, camp counselors deliver all departing campers to the Security checkpoint at the appropriate tram gate in the Main Terminal, unless he/she is traveling as an Unaccompanied Minor.
 Remember to send a credit card or cash to pay for any extra baggage fees.

 For parents of younger campers or first time air travelers, you may consider sending your camper(s) as Unaccompanied Minors.
 This status assures that the airline provides an escort for the camper from the time they leave parents/guardians until our camp staff can pick them up from or deliver them into the hands of airline personnel.
 The airline staff delivers young travelers back into the hands of designated parents/guardians upon arrival at their destination.